Russians start to feel the pinch as economy struggles

 Shoppers are also turning to Russian products, which, according to software engineer Dmitry Klekovkin, “are not bad, in fact much more tasty”.

-“Probably, the price for those products grew, but in general we still spend the same amount on groceries,” he said, putting his family’s monthly bill at around 15,000 rubles ($325).
+“Probably, the price for those products grew, but in general we still spend the same amount on groceries,” he said, putting his family’s monthly bill at around 15,000 roubles ($325).

 Hunting for bargains may also have helped Russia’s cheap but often-derided Lada car, which unlike its leading foreign competitors posted an almost one percent sales increase in October compared with a year ago.